 His marital trust would only equal half of the exemption amount.
 If Pramilla died later in the year, her gross estate would be worth $1.5M, the entire amount now subject to tax.
 Had the couple equalized their estates, they wouldn’t have lost $500,000 of Andy’s exemption amount.

 Now consider the same facts as above, except the couple owns a home worth $1.5M.
 A home can’t be split into two trusts.
 So it may make sense for the couple to consider a joint living trust instead.
-Depending on how the estate plan is drafted, it may still be possible to utilize a marital trust for a portion of the assets after the first spouse dies.
+Depending on how the estate plan is written, it may still be possible to utilize a marital trust for a portion of the assets after the first spouse dies.

 At the federal level